 If the binding is loose toward the bout of the guitar, you may be able to clean the binding slots, reshape the binding, and re-glue the binding.

 Once the channel is clean, you can take a heat gun and slowly heat the binding.
 Be careful.
 Celluloid binding is flammable; it may catch on fire if you are not careful.
-I always try to keep the heat gun on low and away from the binding a few inches.
-Too much heat can also cause the binding to start to bubble.
-That won't look right.
-The best way to avoid the bubbling is to keep the gun moving.
 Then carefully bend the binding back in place.
 If you are bending wood binding, you will need to wet the wood down before trying to bend it.
 The water will be heated and turn into steam.
 The steam will make the wood more malleable and less brittle.
-It's also a good idea to make a template or jig shaped like your guitar body.
-That way you can press the warm binding to the template rather than your actual guitar body when you are shaping it.

 Now that the binding is glued in place, cleaned, and scraped flush with the body, you might need to spray a tint of yellow or some color on the binding to make it match the original binding.
 After the color is added, you can spray the clear finish, wet sand, and polish.
-It should look awesome!
+It should look good as new.

 Although it is not a common problem, binding can shrink and come loose in the waist of the guitar.
-If the binding is not too far away from the body, you may be able to clean the excess glue in the binding slots with a file or razor blade, heat the binding up with a heat gun, and carefully bend it back to the body just like we did with the binding replacement.
+If the binding is not too far away from the body, you may be able to clean the excess glue in the binding slots with a file or razor blade, heat the binding up with a heat gun, and carefully bend it back to the body just like we discussed in the previous section.

 However, the binding will only be able to bend and stretch so far.
 You may have to remove the binding up to the joint.
 To understand what the joint is and how binding is installed, see the installing binding page.

 In order to re-glue the binding at the waist, you may have to remove the binding all the way up to the joint.
 This way you can stretch and reshape the binding as much as possible and fill the remaining area at the joint.
-This way you won't have to cut the binding and make a new joint in the waist.
+You will not have to cut the binding and make a new joint in the waist.

 First, score the edges of the binding with a razor blade or X-acto knife.
-You'll want cut into the finish of the guitar on the edges of the binding.
-Be really careful when you do this.
-You don't want to slip and put a big mark in your body.
-I like to use my middle finger as a guide and stabilizer on the body, as I go around.
-If you don't score the edges first, you could crack the finish as you pull the binding off.
+You want to make a cut into the finish of the guitar on the edges of the binding.
+If you pull the binding off, you will crack and pull the finish off as well.
 Scoring the finish will help prevent it from breaking.

 Once you have the binding peeled off the guitar down to the joint, you can follow the steps in the Loose Binding Toward the Bout section to complete this repair.